Start9Labs/lnbits-startos/instructions.md

 # Overview

-LNBits is very powerful with many features, a "one-stop-shop" for using the Lightning Network.
-Please visit https://lnbits.com/ for a complete list of features and guides.
+LNBits is a robust and versatile platform, serving as a comprehensive hub for Lightning Network functionality.
+For a complete list of its extensive features and detailed guides, please visit [lnbits.com](https://lnbits.com/).

 ## Using LNBits